coreygallagher1/untether/backend/docs/PROJECT_VISION.md

 ## 🎉 The Untether Promise

-**"Turn every bill into an opportunity, every payment into progress, and every user into a financial success story."**
+**"Turn every bill into an opportunity, every payment into progress, every document into organization, and every user into a financial success story."**

-We're not just building another fintech app - we're creating a movement toward better financial wellness, where technology serves humanity, automation empowers choice, and community drives individual success.
+We're not just building another fintech app - we're creating a comprehensive financial wellness ecosystem where technology serves humanity, automation empowers choice, community drives individual success, and organization eliminates stress.
+From earning rewards on every bill to seamlessly managing tax documents and charitable giving, Untether transforms how people interact with their finances.

 ---

 *Last Updated: December 2024*
-*Version: 2.0 - Post Implementation*
+*Version: 2.1 - Tax Center Integration*